-Now that summer is approaching and we will be spending long hot summer days on the lake, it's important to be careful not to get too much sun exposure.
+Now that spring is here and we're approaching long, hot summer days on the lake, it's important to be careful not to get too much sun exposure.
 We want Barefoot sailors to remain safe and healthy.
 So, please protect yourself from the sun.

 Having grown up in South Florida, my family was always on the water in a boat.
 Starting at age 7 or 8, I was racing Opti prams.
 Being fair-skinned – I often got very sunburnt.
 I remember having to wear long sleeve shirts and put thick zinc oxide on my nose.
 I am paying the price now as an adult and have to visit my dermatologist several times a year to get inspected and have precancerous spots removed.
 I have learned now to be careful about my sun exposure.